 If you have any questions about this medicine ask your pharmacist.

-Manufacturer's PIL, Buscopan® IBS Relief; Sanofi, The electronic Medicines Compendium.
-Dated July 2017.
+Manufacturer's PIL, Buscopan® 10 mg Tablets; Sanofi, The electronic Medicines Compendium.
+Dated September 2022.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.